 What is the decision-making process?

-Each application is processed by the Swedish Film Institute’s International Department, along with an external advisory group.
+Each application is processed by the Swedish Film Institute’s International Department.
 Final decision is made by the CEO of the Swedish Film Institute.

 How is the support paid out?

 The grant is issued to the film’s Swedish producer, and is paid in two instalments.
 75 % of the approved grant is paid within 14 days after the Swedish Film Institute has received a copy of the long form agreement between the distributor and the sales agent/producer as well as other required appendices (see below).
 The remaining 25 % is paid once the Swedish Film Institute has received an approved tax declaration of the grant as well as other required appendices (see below).

 The distributor verifies and accounts for expenses by supplying certified invoice copies.
 A written analysis of the release and marketing of the film, as well as substantial statistics (e.g. admissions, VOD viewings, festival screenings, information on sub licensing deals, press clippings, et cetera) for analysis and additional follow-up – with verified and certified data – should also be supplied at this time.